 After contracting with its first customer, SigmaStream quickly realized that acquiring the data and making it transportable was insufficient.
 To address this challenge and offer a complete solution unavailable from any other company or source, SigmaStream integrated its operational platform with Hazelcast Jet.
 Analytics are now part of the process, which morphed into a data-gathering and a complete closed-loop control automation platform.
 SigmaStream integrates Jet with a visualization tool called Hummingbird, which is capable of analyzing and displaying high-frequency data.

-One of its clients was using IBM Streams, which was not a financially feasible solution for SigmaStream, so they searched for an alternative streaming engine and discovered Hazelcast.
+One of its clients was using a proprietary stream processing product, which was not a financially feasible solution for SigmaStream, so they searched for an alternative streaming engine and discovered Hazelcast.
 They evaluated Hazelcast Jet and were impressed by its relative simplicity and ease of use, as well as with the light footprint of the product.

 “My team and I were attracted to Hazelcast because it is lightweight and easy to integrate,” said Koduru.
 “It was also more affordable compared to other products.
 We installed it, tried it and very quickly decided Hazelcast Jet was the solution SigmaStream and our clients needed.”